grebtsew/Google_Search_in_python3/README.md

 google.search("Cute Kittens", type = "image", download = True, num = 10);
 ```
-This program will download 10 images of "Cute Kittens" from google search.
+This program will download 10 images of "Cute Kittens" from google search into a folder callded "downloads".
 See default values in Google_Search_Functions, there you can see several other intresting parameters.

 # More Code Examples